How we work, our governance and our partners.

 How we work

 The SCIP core informatics team and partner network support a broad range of research activities from researcher consultations and workshops, through to deeper partnerships on prioritised research projects.
 SCIP specialises in exploring and applying technology for research in Arts, Humanities, Social Sciences and Education.
-SCIP can also help researchers navigate the range of platforms and services provided by our partners, across the University, nationally and internationally.
-Since 2015 SCIP has been working in the areas of research data management, online/web resources and collections, data analytics and informatics, visualisation and digitisation.
+SCIP often helps researchers navigate the range of platforms and services provided by our partners, across the University, nationally and internationally.
+This can be useful in project planning, in setting up resources and technology for your project, in streamlining digital research methods, or in sharing or communicating project outcomes.
+Since 2015 SCIP has been working in with research data, online/web resources and collections, analytics and informatics, visualisation and digitisation.
 See our People page for more information on our core team and our partner network people and services.

 The SCIP team work as a part of the Faculty of Arts Digital Studio and work closely with Melbourne Graduate School of Education and their research support staff.
 SCIP partners with the Digital Studio and MGSE to support research, raising awareness, digital research practice, and on training and workshops.